ASD-Blueprint/desktop.gov.au/blueprint/overview.md

 The Solution Overview document is the first in the Blueprint series and is designed for non-technical audiences who have a general understanding of what they want to achieve from their IT system.
 This document provides a high-level overview, some of the key design decisions and Essential Eight compliance and maturity level.

-A summary of this document can be found in Table 2.
+A summary of this document can be found below.

 Heading | Description
 --- | ---